 Materials and Methods

-To enable a comprehensive comparative analysis of the natural stone and ceramic tile industries, a structured set of statistical and performance indicators was collected from internationally recognized databases.
-These datasets not only supported conventional economic and environmental assessments but also served as direct input for human-centered analytical models and machine learning algorithms.
-This dual-purpose approach allows for both current-state evaluation and data-driven forecasting of future trends.
-The countries selected for this study include Spain, China, Italy, Germany, the United States, Iran, and Brazil.
-These were chosen based on a diverse set of criteria such as energy source heterogeneity, environmental policy maturity, production scale, export volume, and level of industrial development.
-For instance, Spain, as one of the world’s leading ceramic tile producers and exporters, provides highly structured data through European statistical systems.
-China, the global leader in both industries, offers extensive data particularly in the domains of energy consumption and production costs.
-Germany and the U.S., characterized by advanced industrial infrastructure and stringent environmental regulations, contrast with Brazil, which operates a low-carbon electricity grid heavily reliant on hydropower.
-Iran was also included as a developing country with accessible domestic data that enriches the comparative scope.
-Italy stands out as a global hub for design and export in the ceramic sector, featuring advanced kiln and glazing technologies that are well documented in life cycle assessments (LCA).
-Brazil's industrial structure, based on hydroelectric energy, has been extensively evaluated in United Nations Environment Program (UNEP) reports for its relatively low carbon intensity 29,30.
+To perform a robust and multidimensional comparison between the natural stone and ceramic tile industries, this study relied on a curated set of performance and statistical indicators sourced from internationally recognized databases.
+These datasets served a dual function: they supported conventional environmental and economic evaluations, while simultaneously feeding into human-centered analytical models and machine learning algorithms.
+This integration enabled both a clear snapshot of current performance and predictive modeling of future trends.
+Seven countries were selected as focal points: Spain, China, Italy, Germany, the United States, Iran, and Brazil.
+Each was chosen based on a distinct combination of factors, ranging from diversity in energy sources and maturity of environmental policies to production capacity, export performance, and industrial development level.
+Spain, for example, as a leading global exporter of ceramic tiles, provides detailed and structured data through EU statistical systems.
+China, dominating both industries at the global scale, offers abundant data, especially in relation to energy use and production costs.
+Germany and the U.S. exemplify highly industrialized nations with strict environmental regulations, whereas Brazil presents a contrasting case with a low-carbon electricity grid heavily reliant on hydro power.
+Iran was included to represent the context of a developing economy, where domestic data remains publicly accessible and adds valuable depth to international comparisons.
+Italy also plays a strategic role in this sample, not only as a design leader in ceramics but also due to its widespread adoption of advanced kiln and glazing technologies, well documented in life cycle assessments (LCA).Finally, Brazil’s energy-intensive sectors have been extensively reviewed in United Nations Environment Programme (UNEP) reports, with particular attention to its hydro-based energy infrastructure and comparatively low CO₂ emissions intensity 29,30